301 redirect

 When you should use a 301 ✅

-- You changed a URL/permalink
+You changed a URL or permalink permanently

-- You merged two pages into one
+You merged two pages into one stronger page

 301 redirect FAQ 🙋